oils-for-unix/oils/doc/help.md

   '/foo /bar /baz', where '/foo' is the top of the stack, pushd +1 will move it to the bottom, '/bar /baz /foo'-->

+<h4 id="popd">popd</h4>

+The popd builtin removes a directory from the directory stack, and changes the working directory to it.
+Typically used along with pushd and dirs.

+popd

+<h4 id="dirs">dirs</h4>

+The dirs builtin shows the contents of the directory stack.
+Typically used along with pushd and popd.

+dirs FLAGS*

+FLAGS:
+  -c  Removes all the directories from the stack.
+  -l  Show the directory stack, but with the real path instead of ~.
+  -p  Show the directory stack, but formatted as one line per entry.
+  -v  Like -p, but numbering each line.

 ### Completion

 <h4 id="complete">complete</h4>